rauldelafuente/imdb-elasticsearch/README.md

 ## Add information to Elasticsearch
-Once you have the JSON written in Bulk format, you only have to write the following command in your bash (Obviously you need already an index in Elasticsearch)
+Once you have the JSON written in Bulk format, you only have to write the following command in your bash (Obviously you need already an index in Elasticsearch).

+Yuu can find this script in insert_documents.sh

 ```bash
 curl -XPOST -H "Content-Type: application/json" "localhost:9200/films/_bulk?pretty" --data-binary "@resultBulk.json"